saitaiky/notebook/docs/docs/software-development/system-design/data/nosql-vs-sql.md

 - **Durability** requires that all of the changes made to the database be permanent once a transaction is successfully completed.
 :::

-:::cautionIs relational database same as SQL database?
+:::warning Is relational database same as SQL database?
 Yes.
 An SQL database—also known as a relational database—is named for the programming language it's written in, Structured Query Language (SQL).
 It's the more rigid, structured way of storing data.
 :::

-:::cautionAren't SQL and the relational model synonymous?
+:::warning Aren't SQL and the relational model synonymous?
 No. The relational model is a set of mathematical concepts applied to data of different shapes.
 It is the most general form of database mathematics and provides a mathematical foundation to effectively support any operation within a given domain.
 On the other hand, SQL is a database language that supports an important subset of relational capabilities.
 :::

-:::cautionSQL can only apply horizontally scaling to Read, but not write
+:::warning SQL can only apply horizontally scaling to Read, but not write
 ```mermaid
 graph LR
   MasterDB((Master DB - Write)) --> Replica1((Read Replica))